-Illustration 3 Display Indicators
+Figure 3 Display Indicators

-INDICATORS:
+Indicators:

-- The numeric display (A) shows the current radiation level in the unit specified by the mode switch setting. - A small battery (B) appears to the left of the numeric display indicating low battery voltage. - An hourglass (C) appears to the left of the numeric display while in the Cal mode or during a timed count.

-- TOTAL (D) appears when the Inspector is in Total/Timer mode. - X1000 (E) appears when the numeric display is to be multiplied by 1000. - CAL (F) is shown while you are calibrating the Inspector. - SET (G) appears when you are setting the timer (the numeric display shows the timed period instead of the current radiation level), and in the Cal mode (the numeric display shows the Cal factor instead of the current radiation level). - The current unit of measurement (H)-CPM, CPS, mR/hr or μSv/hr-is displayed to the right of the numeric display.
+- The numeric display (A) shows the current radiation level in the unit specified by the mode switch setting. - A small battery (B) appears to the left of the numeric display indicating low battery voltage. - A Radiation Symbol (C) Appears to the left of the numeric display when the Alert mode is activated. - An hourglass (D) appears to the left of the numeric display while in the Cal mode or during a timed count. - TOTAL (E) appears when the Inspector+ is in Total/Timer mode. - X1000 (F) appears when the numeric display is to be multiplied by 1000. - CAL (G) is shown while you are calibrating the Inspector+. - SET (H) appears when you are setting the timer (the numeric display shows the timed period instead of the current radiation level), in the Cal mode (the numeric display shows the Cal factor instead of the current radiation level), and while adjusting settings in the Utility and Alarm Menus. - The current unit of measurement (I)-CPM, CPS, mR/hr or μSv/hr-is displayed to the right of the numeric display.